tdwg/tnc/examples/README.md

   standpoint).

-  The example caused a bit of an email discussion, which has been included, and sparked off a discussion about how to treat homotypic and heterotypic synonyms.
+  The example caused a bit of an email discussion, which has been included, and sparked off a discussion about homotypic and heterotypic synonyms.

 - [Homotypic and heterotypic synonym discussion](homotypic-heterotypic-examples.md).
   This discussion came forth from the discussion about what relationships are new